The insider travel advice on this page is from one of Wendy’s Trusted Travel Experts for Italy: Andrea Grisdale of IC Bellagio.

 La Conca del Sogno is a fantastic open-air restaurant and inn hidden in a corner of the Cove of Nerano and reachable only by boat or on foot.
 However you get here, you’ll be treated to some of the best and freshest Mediterranean food you will ever taste.
 The pasta with zucchini is especially memorable.

 Wake up early to have a breakfast of cappuccino and brioche with the locals at a neighborhood café.
 One of the best is Amalfi’s Pasticceria Pansa, near the Piazza Duomo, which has the best coffee and pastries in town.

 Don’t be afraid to consider Naples.
-Sure, I wouldn’t recommend walking around dripping with diamonds or a big Rolex watch, but that’s true of any large city.
+Sure, it’s not smart to walk around dripping with diamonds or a big Rolex watch, but that’s true of any large city.
 Naples is one of the most fun, energizing, culturally interesting cities in the world, with great shopping, fabulous people, and incredible history (its Archaeological Museum is said to be one of the best in the world).
-One of our favorite guides there will invite you into his life for a day: Enjoy a cappuccino and brioche with him as his favorite morning bar, meet his mother in her home, then walk his favorite corners of the city, understanding what it was like to grow up here—finishing, of course, with the local specialty in one of the city’s most historic pizzerias.
+One of Andrea’s favorite private guides there will invite you into his life for a day: Enjoy a cappuccino and brioche with him at his favorite morning bar, meet his mother in her home, then walk his favorite corners of the city, understanding what it was like to grow up here—finishing, of course, with the local specialty in one of the city’s most historic pizzerias.